techiediaries/techiediaries/_posts/2020/angular-10/2020-09-17-angular-10-django-3-upload-image-files.md

 Check more options from the [docs](https://github.com/ottoyiu/django-cors-headers/#configuration).

-## Adding the Angular 7 Front-End
+## Creating the Angular 10 Front-End App

-Now, let's create the Angular 7 frontend.
-Open a new terminal and run the following command to install Angular CLI v7 if it's not installed on your system:
+Now, let's create the Angular 10 frontend for upload image files to our django 3 REST API server.
+Open a new terminal and run the following command to install Angular CLI 10:

 ```bash
 $ npm install -g @angular/cli
 ```

-Next, let's use the command line interface to generate an Angular 7 project:
+Next, let's use the command line interface to generate an Angular 10 project:

 ```bash
 $ cd django-file-upload